arielchuri/forglory/crystalcastles/crystalcastles.md

 gain a wound (roll on table) every time you lose a health die and from some critical hets. level of complication you gain from injury depends on how many health die you have left. injuries may effect other stat dice.

+You can use the setting wound table or a character specific table.
+Many monsters and characters have a specific table for the last roll ( 0hp ).

 </div>

 ## Death

 <div markdown="1" class="colstwo">

 From wounded to marked.
 The  character will not be coming back to any further sessions.
 How that plays out is up to the player.
 They  could die right now, go out in a blaze of glory (+3d), or retire.